chavarera/PythonScript/Basic/FirstProgram.md

-## How to write first basic python program :scroll: and run :runner: it.
+## How to write first basic python program and run it.

-As we have already installed required python version and set up in our machine :computer:
+As we have already installed required python version and set up in our machine

-Now we are here to learn first some basic concepts about python program:page_facing_up:
+Now we are here to learn first some basic concepts about the python program

-### What is the use of python idle terminal :computer:
+### What is the use of python idle terminal
 you can write your small code on idle terminal and press enter to execute

 Example:
 ```python
   print("I am from terminal ")
 ```
-you can use python idle terminal as calculator
+you can use python idle terminal as a calculator
 Example:
 ```python
   >5+6-7
 ```
-and press enter :leftwards_arrow_with_hook: to execute you will get final result in next line
+and press enter to execute you will get the final result in the next line
 ```python
   >4
 ```

-### How to write program in idle and run :runner: in python :snake:?
+### How to write a program in idle and run in python?
-- After opening of idle terminal just press **Ctrl+n** to open a notepad like python text editor.
+- After the opening of the idle terminal just press **Ctrl+n** to open a notepad like a python text editor.
-- And write required code inside editor :page_with_curl:.
+- And write the required code inside the editor.
 - Now save that file as your required name with **extension.py**

 Example: